Enhancing Skills And Performance: The Role Of Peer Coaching

 9. Continual Development: Emphasize the importance of ongoing learning and development for both the coach and coachee.

-10. Evaluate and Adapt: Regularly assess the effectiveness of the peer coaching process and make necessary adjustments to enhance its impact.
+10. Evaluate and Adapt: Regularly assess the peer coaching process’s effectiveness and make necessary adjustments to enhance its impact.

 Peer coaching draws upon various theories and concepts, including social learning theory, adult learning theory, and cognitive coaching.